yokeshdxb/Time_Series_Yokesh/README.md

-# 🪙 Gold Price Prediction Using Time Series (ARIMA & SARIMA Models)
+# 🪙 Yokesh Gold Price Prediction Using Time Series (ARIMA & SARIMA Models)

 This repository presents a comprehensive **time series forecasting** solution for monthly gold prices utilizing **ARIMA** and **SARIMA** techniques.
 It also includes an interactive **Streamlit-based application** for model testing, selection, and live forecasting.